Realization of graded monomial ideal rings modulo torsion: Introduction

 We want to consider a related problem that lies between the solved realization problem over $\mathbb{Q}$ and the very difficult realization problem over $\mathbb{Z}$.
 We do this by modding out torsion.

 \begin{problem} Which commutative graded $R$-algebra $A$ are isomorphic to $H^*(X_A;R)/\text{torsion}$ for some space $X_A$? \end{problem}

 Such an $X_A$ is called a realization modulo torsion of $A$.
-For example, a polynomial ring~$\Z[x]$ has a realization modulo torsion given by Eilenberg-MacLane space $K(\Z,|x|)$ if $|x|$ is even, while $\Z[x]$ has a realization if and only if $|x|=2$ or $4$~\cite{steenrod}.
-Here we ask: do all finite type connected commutative graded Z-algebra have a realization modulo torsion?
+For example, a polynomial ring~$\Z[x]$ has a realization modulo torsion given by Eilenberg-MacLane space $K(\Z,|x|)$ if $|x|$ is even, while $\Z[x]$ has a realization (before modding out torsion) if and only if $|x|=2$ or $4$~\cite{steenrod}.
+Here we ask: do all finite type connected commutative graded $\Z$-algebras have a realization modulo torsion?